jlhiskey/DN_Final/README.md

 * User will have a link to manage tasks.

-### User Story 3 As a user I would like the ability to manage my tasks
+### User Story 3 - Task Manager

 #### Features

-* Upon selecting the manage link user will be directed to a manage page.

-* The user will have the ability to delete a task.
+* As a user, I would like the ability to manage my tasks

-* The user will have the ability to create a new task.
+* Upon selecting the manage link user will be directed to a task management page.
+The user will have the ability to add new tasks and delete existing tasks.

 #### Acceptance Criteria

-* The link to manage page will direct user to manage page.

 * The delete option will delete the instance of the task.

+* There will be a drop down menu containing maintenance task options.

-* The create options will create a new instance of a task.
+* Add task will create a new instance of a task.

-### User Story 4 - As a user I would like to see my maintenance history and ability to mark task complete
+### User Story 4 - Task Completion Page

 #### Features

+* As a user I would like to see my maintenance task history and have the ability to mark a task as completed.
-* We will create a way to provide the user with a history of the last five of the completed task.

-* We will also create a submit button to update task history and to update universal data.
+* The user will be able to view a history of the last five of the completions of a specific task.
+The user can also click the "complete" button to update task history and update universal data.

 #### Acceptance

 * Display the last five completed task to user.

-* Have a button on the task panel to allow users to complete the selected task.
+* "Complete" button allow users to submit data and update history.

-### User Story 5 As a user I would like to have Reminder/Recommendation for task
+### User Story 5 - Task Reminders/Recommendations

 #### Features

+* As a user I would like to receive email reminders and recommendation to complete a task.

-* We want to generate email reminders based on set intervals that are sent to the users.
+* Email reminders will be generated based on set intervals and sent to the users.

-* We would also like to generate in-app recommendations for task intervals based on averages/seed data.
+* Recommendations will be given for task intervals based on averages/seed data.

 #### Acceptance Criteria

 * Receive an email from our service notifying user that their scheduled task is due.

 * Provide the user with a suggested interval to complete the selected task.